junobuild/docs/docs/guides/react.md

 # Use Juno with React

-Learn how to create a Juno project developed with React.
+Explore how to create a Juno project developed with React.

 ## Table of contents